Dec 12, 2019

 Outdoor pipes located on the north side of the building will remain cold during the day.
 Piping that faces south, west or east may defrost during the day on their own but are still susceptible to freezing overnight or during a cold spell.
 The best answer to this problem is to pay attention to the weather and take preventative steps to avoid freezing.

-As Japanese homes are often built with exposed pipes, the first option is the best one.
-Inside heat will not warm outside pipes!
 If you do find yourself with frozen pipes, you may be able to thaw them yourself.

 Here are the steps you can take, safely, if you wake up some frigid winter morning to find a pipe has frozen.